-If you pay the back-rent, or cure the lease violation within three days, you can NOT be evicted.
-I.C. § 6-303 ✓ If you are living in government subsidized (public) housing, or receive a rent subsidy, you must receive 30 days notice in most cases.
+If you pay the back-rent, or cure the lease

+violation within three days, you can NOT be evicted.
+I.C. § 6-303 ✓ If you are living in government subsidized (public) housing, or receive a rent subsidy, you may be entitled to 30 days' notice.
 Also, you can only be evicted for good cause.

 See ILAS brochure: Federal Housing Programs